 To see a copy of the level 6 units you are required to undertake please click here.

-To get to the top of the Industry ----> Level 6 qualifications give you access to becoming a professional member of the industry's Professional Bodies, such as the Institute of Chartered Foresters (ICF) and the Arboricultural Association (AA), showing that you have reached the pinnacle of your profession.
+To get to the top of the Industry ----> Level 6 qualifications and the ATP give you access to becoming a professional member of the industry's Professional Bodies, such as the Institute of Chartered Foresters (ICF) and the Arboricultural Association (AA), showing that you have reached the pinnacle of your profession.
 Becoming chartered or a qualified expert witness demonstrates that you have an expertise in a specialist area of work.
 Gaining these additional qualifications can not only be career progressing but also very rewarding and provide for interesting work that not everyone will get the chance to undertake.